 - Collaborative efforts with third parties (i.e., development partners, manufacturers, funding partners, etc.) should be carried out under a confidentiality agreement.

 - Report periodically on the status of the trade secrets.
-Over time some secrets may inadvertently find their way into a product launch and become made available to the public.
-Regular proper accounting of your confidential information will help you to maintain them appropriately.
+Over time, some secrets may inadvertently find their way into a product launch and become available to the public.
+Regular and proper accounting of your confidential information will help you to maintain them appropriately.

 - Place a notice on documents that are allowed to leave your business.
 Marking your work with a notice is a standard of care that will help to maintain the trade secret or confidential status of the information.
 Use this notice consistently on e-mails, documents, drawings, or other information.
 For example:

 “IMPORTANT NOTICE: This information & communication and any attachment: (A) is a trade secret/private/confidential; (B) is intended only for the named recipient(s); and (C) may be subject to the attorney/client privilege or another legal status.”

 This notice is relatively easy and also serves as a stopgap measure for any resulting loss of trade secret status due to improper care, which would mean that without it you would have little if any, legal recourse.

 3) Exclude Confidential Information from Certain Filings